 Years ago, I was watching an episode of some travel show (maybe Globe Trekker) where the host traveled to Brunei to attend the annual Eid Al-Fitr celebration at Istana Nurul Iman (known as Hari Raya Aidilfitri in Brunei).
 It immediately caught my interest and I put it on my bucket list but forgot all about it – until now.
 For those unfamiliar with Brunei, it’s a tiny oil-rich nation on the island of Borneo with just 415,000 residents.
-The ruler of Brunei, Sultan Hassanal Bolkiah, resides in Istana Nurul Iman, which is the world’s largest palace at a staggering 2 million sqft.
+The ruler of Brunei, Sultan Hassanal Bolkiah, resides in Istana Nurul Iman.
+Istana Nurul Iman happens to be the world’s largest palace at a staggering 2 million sqft.
 Every year on the first three days of Eid Al-Fitr, Istana Palace holds an open house and all who come through are treated to a feast.

 Regardless of whether you’re a citizen of Brunei or some random traveler, all are welcome to partake in the festivities.
-Small gifts are handed out to guests, children receive packet of money (an Eid tradition), and everyone gets to meet the Sultan and his family.
-The men are lined up in one room, the women in another, and all guests are welcome to shake hands and exchange greetings with members of the royal family.
-Then everyone roams the banquet hall and the Sultan makes chit chat with his male guests.
+Small gifts are handed out to guests, children receive packets of money (an Eid tradition), and everyone gets to meet the Sultan and his family.
+The men are lined up in one room, the women in another.
+All guests are welcome to shake hands and exchange greetings with members of the royal family.
+Then everyone roams the banquet hall and the Sultan makes chit chat with his guests.

 Now whether you want to make chit chat with a guy who was once accused of patronizing mail-order prostitutes is a whole other story (the story was either made up or diplomatic immunity goes a long way).
-In my case, I’ve never spent Eid in an Islamic country before and since Brunei makes such a grand game of it and it’s just a 2-hour flight from Singapore, I might work it into my trip.
+In my case, I’ve never spent Eid in an Islamic country before.
+Since Brunei makes such a grand game of it and it’s just a 2-hour flight from Singapore, I might work it into my trip.

 The Open House event takes place over three days and over 100,000 people attend the festivities.
 This year, Eid Al-Fitr will likely take place on July 17.
 Every year there’s a debate about that since the exact end of Ramadan is based on the lunar calendar.
 If you’re passing through Asia around this time, the annual Eid celebration in Brunei might be worth working into your trip.
 Air Asia and Malaysia Airlines offer several flights out of Kuala Lumpur, while Singapore Airlines has five flights per week out of Changi Airport.
 Royal Brunei Airlines operates flights out of multiple cities, including Singapore, Bangkok, London Heathrow, and Dubai, to name a few.
 As far as accommodations go, there’s a Radisson hotel, which goes for 44,000 points or $83 per night.
 There are also several decent local hotels for under $200 per night.